lbogdan/ramblings-drafts/vue-eslint-prettier.md

 ![](/images/eslint-4.png)

 And so we get our first achievement unlocked: VSCode linting expert!
-Actually there's tree more ways to lint your code that should now work out-of-the-box.
+Actually, there's tree more ways to lint your code that should now work out-of-the-box.
 We'll take a look at them next.

-### Linting from the terminal
+## Linting from the terminal

 You can manually lint all your project files by running `yarn lint` (or `npm run lint`, for the nostalgic) inside your project folder.
 Make sure you saved the two changes we did to `App.vue` and try it: